castwide/gamefic/README.md

 The examples in this README assume you are working with the executables that get distributed with the gems.
-If you're actively developing the core Gamefic libraries, you'll want the executables to use the repo instead of the gems.
+If you're actively developing the core Gamefic libraries, you'll want the executables to use the repo instead.
 Use bundle to configure the environment:

     cd /path/to/repo
     bundle install